JULY EPAG EVENTS

 The EUMC Political Action Group (EPAG) is a gathering of nearly 90 church members and friends who are actively standing up for our Democracy.
 Members of this group participate at weekly protests, large national protests, gather to write postcards, speak up at Town Halls, and make calls to our Senators and Representatives, and to the White House.
 We also provide community and support to each other as we suffer from grief, anger, trauma, and confusion.
 We stand together in faith for our Christian and Methodist values because courage is contagious!

 We have meetings planned about once a month.
-Next meeting will be ___________ TBA.
+Next meeting is Sunday, July 13, 11:15 am

 Leaders: Diana Nielsen, Nora Carlson, Mary Sherhart